constata-eu/asami/README.md

 Nostr is a messaging network like Twitter, supporting various use cases, but with a focus on micro-blogging.
 Unlike Twitter or Facebook, Nostr doesn't use a centralized algorithm to boost specific content or ads.
 Instead, peers donate to quality content using Lightning Network through a protocol extension called Zaps.

 This direct economic reward for quality content, and the absense of a centralized ad network, means that bot armies that fake engagement and discourse are unnecessary.
 Follower counts and impressions become less important, making it harder for a few users to hoard followers.

 But as Nostr grows, the scattered attention it captures becomes valuable for advertising.

 We plan to use transparent market mechanisms to drive attention where it's most valuable and build a decentralized ad network.
 Anyone can advertise or boost their content by paying peers to post, like, or repost.

+Nostriches can take on the role of advertisers of various sizes, they decide which product gets the spotlight and how often they want to participate in ads.
+The rewards they receive are public, which may help with holding people accountable for what they advertise.

+## PRIOR ART

 Some users have created robots to send zaps to users who post something or comment on a specific post.
 However, these interactions are not seen as a contractual obligation, and there is no guarantee of payment if a bot breaks, runs out of money, or misses a message.